Burton-on-Trent railway station: Second station (1883-1970)

 In 1881, an increase in passengers and goods using the railway led to the old station being demolished and a temporary island platform constructed.
 A new station was constructed 150 yards further south and separated from the roadway on the bridge by iron palisading.
-There was a large covered cab-stand, which offered access to the booking hall, 65 ft wide, 27 ft deep and 35 ft high in the early English style, partly timbered.
+There was a large, covered cabstand, which offered access to the booking hall, 65 ft wide, 27 ft deep and 35 ft high in the early English style, partly timbered.
 The stairs provided access to the island platform on which were built waiting rooms for ladies and gentlemen, and a first-class refreshment and dining room and a third-class refreshment room.
 A WH Smith newsagent stall was also located on the platform.
 The platforms were covered with a glass canopy and extended close to one-quarter of a mile in length.
 The station was designed by the company architect John Holloway Sanders and erected by Messrs Cox of Leicester.
 The bridge was constructed under the supervision of the company engineer, Mr. Campion.
 The new station re-opened in 1883.

 Until the 1960s the station also served as the terminus for a number of secondary routes, such as the South Staffordshire line to Lichfield City, the Leicester–Burton upon Trent line to Leicester via Coalville Town and to Tutbury and Hatton.
 These all closed to passenger traffic between 1960 and 1965.